-It is important that certain key principles are understood before further consideration is given to how different types of interviews should be conducted.
+It is important that key principles are understood before considering how different types of interviews should be conducted if the adult is at risk and if so from whom and how to remove that risk.

-The primary purpose of the overall assessment is to determine if the adult is at risk and if so from whom & how to remove that risk.
+To achieve a thorough and fair assessment/enquiry and to increase the prospect of a clear outcome it will usually be necessary for a 'person alleged to have cause harm' to be interviewed.
+However, the need for this must be evaluated in the context of any potential risk to the adult at risk and the possibility of prejudicing any police investigation, should this later become necessary.

-To achieve a thorough and fair assessment/Enquiry and to increase the prospect of a clear outcome it will usually be necessary for a 'person alleged to have cause harm' to be interviewed.
-However the need for this must be evaluated in the context of any potential risk to the adult at risk and the possibility of prejudicing any police investigation, should this later become necessary.
+An objective approach is necessary for any enquiry because the aim is to gather information about whether harm has or has not been caused to the victim.

-A neutral, balanced and objective approach is necessary for any Enquiry because the aim is to gather information about whether harm has or has not been caused to the victim.
-Safeguarding Enquiries conducted by Adult Services staff need to have a clear focus on the person who has or may have been harmed.
-Such investigations aim to establish whether, on the balance of probabilities, harm has been caused to an individual and to safeguard the individual from harm.
+Safeguarding enquiries conducted by Adult Services staff need to have a clear focus on the person who has or may have been harmed.
+These aim to establish whether, on the balance of probabilities, harm was caused and to safeguard the adult from harm.

-The aim of the safeguarding process, from EPM through the Enquiry to the ERM, is to protect individuals from harm.
-However, the conduct of an Enquiry may reveal information which indicates who may have caused the harm that has been alleged.
+The aim of the safeguarding process, from EPM through the enquiry to the ERM, is to protect adults from harm.
+However, the conduct of an enquiry may reveal information which indicates who may have caused the harm that has been alleged.

-Some adults at risk will have the mental capacity to indicate whether they want the 'person alleged to have caused harm' to be interviewed.
-If an individual does not have the mental capacity to express a view, a professional judgement should be made by the SAP about whether to proceed.
+Some adults at risk will have the mental capacity to indicate whether they want the 'person alleged to have caused harm' to be interviewed but in any case the decision will be made by the SAP or others in authority.